Curbside Collection – Garbage, Compost, and Recycling

 - In app reminders when you download our app from the App Store or Google Play store

 Bagged garbage has a maximum weight limit of 25kg per bag and may be placed in a can/receptacle (we encourage this to keep pests out).
-Additional garbage bags will only be picked up if they have an excess waste tag, which are available for purchase at City Hall.
+Additional garbage bags will only be picked up if they have an excess waste tag, which are available for purchase at CUI’s office or City Hall.

 *Please note, garbage is different from your organic compost (green cart) and recycling (blue cart) – where the majority of recycle or compost items CAN be placed loose into their correct cart (shredded paper, bundled plastic bags and pet waste are all bagged).
-If any garbage is loose in the garbage bin, it will not be collected.
+Garbage that is set out loose in a garbage bin, will not be collected.

 Compost (Green) Cart